Chapter 3: SKETCH OF COMMUNIST SOCIETY -- LABOR

 In addition, in a communist society where commodity-money exchange is abolished, medical care and education will be completely free, so the phenomenon of restraining child-bearing in consideration of the burden on households will also disappear.

 In contrast, communism has the potential to put a brake on population growth in the Global South where the population explosion is occurring, which is also a factor in serious food shortages.
-This is because by abolishing the commodity-money exchange, the fertility due to structural poverty that increases the number of workers in the family will disappear.
+This is because by abolishing the commodity-money exchange, the high fertility due to structural poverty requiring an increase in the number of workers in the family will disappear.

-However, it is said that the population explosion is also mediated by customary factors such as contraception for religious reasons and the custom of polygamy.
-In traditional areas where such factors are strong, new joint livelihood systems such as a notarized partnership may not easily spread.
+However, it is said that the population explosion is also mediated by customary factors such as contraceptive taboo for religious reasons and the custom of polygamy.
+In traditional areas where such factors are strong, new cohabitation systems such as a notarized partnership may not easily spread.
 Even so, it would be a great step forward if at least the trend toward high births due to economic factors could be curbed.

 Although excessive optimism cannot be tolerated, it can be said that communism has the potential to be a solution to the world's immediate population problems - declining population in the North and increasing population in the South.